rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 ### Flags

-Like most Linux commands, `grep` uses flags, usually one or more letters preceeded by one or more dashes, to add extra functionality.
+Like most Linux commands, `grep` uses flags, usually one or more letters preceded by one or more dashes, to add extra functionality.

-`-v`: Show everything thst does not include the specified search pattern:
+`-v`: Show everything that does not include the specified search pattern:

 ```sh